Managing Covid-19: a View from Political Ecology

 Cohabitation and health infrastructure

 Cohabitation would be impossible without a fully-resourced health service with sufficient ventilators, intensive care beds, and properly protected and rewarded staff, and it is this that most clearly distinguishes right-wing libertarian opposition to lockdown from Green support for cohabitation.
 Right-wing libertarians are in favour of the most minimal state possible, and they roundly reject the idea that it should play any role in people’s health and welfare.
 They see taxation as robbery rather than the price to be paid for the infrastructure needed to undergird a cohabitation response to Covid-19 and future pandemics.
 As John Barry says, ‘the necessity for and the positive role of the state cannot be underestimated [sic.]’
 (Barry, 2020: 6).

 A constant refrain in favour of lockdown has been that anything else would overwhelm the NHS - a refrain that seems to have been supported by observers from both inside the mainstream (see Anthony Costello professor of global health and sustainable development at UCL) and outside it (see George Monbiot [2020a], environmental campaigner).

 This is true for both the lockdown-prophylactic and the cohabitation approach, so the latter can’t be rejected just on the grounds that more people might die, since that number is a function of the availability of healthcare.
 Coronavirus is not an untethered event.
 It is embedded in, and lived through, existing economic, social and political structures.
-And it is exposing both the threadbare public realm, cut to the bone over decades of low-tax privatisation, and the staggering levels of inequality that are the result, not of some force of nature, but of deliberate public policy.
+And it is exposing both the threadbare public realm, cut to the bone over decades of low-tax privatisation, as well as the staggering and Covid mortality-exacerbating levels of inequality that are the result, not of some force of nature, but of deliberate public policy.

 Prophylaxis and cohabitation: left vs right?